ezargaruna/suticore/README.md

 ---

-## ◉ temple of living beings · interspecies resonance

-we study **interspecies communication** — the hypothesis that meaning is not exclusive to humans.

-dolphins · whales · birds · mycelium networks.
-every living system processes signal. every signal has structure. every structure has language.

-we care for animals.
-we research non-human cognition. we build bridges across the species boundary.

-*the logosphere belongs to all living beings.*

----

 ## ⊕ DAO · distributed sovereignty belt

-**information sovereignty for every node.**

-the vision:
 a planetary belt of independent servers — each node sovereign · each connection encrypted · each participant free.

 ```
 local-first       your data lives with you
 open protocols    no central authority
 distributed mesh  resilient · uncensorable
 zero telemetry    presence without surveillance
 ```

-this is not a product.
-this is **infrastructure for the commons**.
+this is infrastructure for the commons. the work is the inheritance. the inheritance belongs to all.

-**support the temple:**

-if this work resonates —
+**support the temple** — if this resonates:
-you can contribute to the belt:

 - ☕ [ko-fi.com/ezargaruna](https://ko-fi.com/ezargaruna)
-- ₿ `bitcoin` · `ethereum` · `monero` — signal via telegram
+- ₿ `BTC · ETH · XMR` — signal via `@saritamah`
-- 🌐 or simply: **fork · use · share · build**
+- or simply: **fork · use · share · build**

 *every sovereign node strengthens the whole.*
-*the inheritance belongs to all.*

 ---